vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

   nmap localhost -F -oX - | grep '^<scaninfo'

 Nmap needs an nmap-services file with frequency information in order to know which ports are the most common.
-See the sectioncalled `Well Known Port List: nmap-services <http://seclists.org/nmap-dev/2015/q3/52>`__ : for more information about port frequencies.
+See the section called `Well Known Port List: nmap-services <http://seclists.org/nmap-dev/2015/q3/52>`__ : for more information about port frequencies.
 We could provide ports to nmap by using -p option also, for example

 ::